dwainscheeren/dwains-lovelace-dashboard/docs/getting-started/installation.md

 ### Install HACS plugins

-In the left side menu click on Community and then on the Tab PLUGINS.
-Search for each plugin in the table below and install it.
+In the left side menu click on HACS and then on Frontend.
+Click on the + sign bottom right and search for each plugin in the table below and install it.

 *NOTE: You don't have to add each plugin JS url to your lovelace configuration/resources list.
 You just need to click Install for now on each plugin.